hydrusvideodeduplicator/hydrus-video-deduplicator/docs/installation.md

 ## macos

-Same directions as Linux and Windows but using your preferred package manager for dependencies e.g. [brew](https://brew.sh/).
+Same directions as Linux but using your preferred package manager for dependencies e.g. [brew](https://brew.sh/).